Wubpooz/projet-ipo/README.md

 # Projet IPO 2022 (DLIN211 A)

 ## Current state
+- TP9 : not working, objects of class Entite seems not to be able to use toString method properly.
-- TP9 : not working
+- TP10 : not working but displaying (quick prototype).